chrismo/talks/productivity/productivity.md

 ---

-# Refactoring / OOP
+# Love Me Some OOP

-.center[When in Branson …]
+.center.two-big[When in Branson …]
 .center[![Branson](https://i.pinimg.com/474x/1c/d3/51/1cd3515613f1213dd47375c71bd2aa9d--branson-missouri-redneck.jpg)]
 ???

-It's time to refactor.
+If you work in an object-oriented language, know your OOP.
+Learn the SOLID principles.
+Check out anything Sandi Metz has done, it's Ruby flavored but applicable to any OO language.
+When your tests are giving you feedback about design pain, you need to know what your options are.

-If you work in an OOP language, know your OOP.
-SOLID principles.
-Sandi Metz.
-Go with the grain.
-This isn’t so much about short term productivity, but buying you long term flexibility.
-Know your basic refactorings - if nothing else, know that most refactorings have an opposite.
-This is the more artsy side of engineering.
+Also, have a decent working knowledge of refactoring patterns - one in particular I wish most OO devs knew is the "replace conditional with polymorphism" refactoring.

 ---